umccr/RNAsum/report_structure.md

 ### Input data

-Summary of the input data, including
+Summary of the input data

 ### Clinical information

-Treatment regimen information for this patient is AVAILABLE.
+Treatment regimen information for patient for which clinical information is available.

 NOTE: for confidentiality reasons, the timeline (x-axis) projecting patient’s treatment regimens (y-axis) is set to start from 1st January 2000, but the treatments lengths are preserved.

 ### Findings summary

+Plot and table summarising altered genes listed across various report sections

 ### Mutated genes

+mRNA expression levels of mutated genes (containing single nucleotide variants (SNVs) or insertions/deletions (indels)) measured in patient's sample and their average mRNA expression in samples from cancer patients (from [TCGA](https://portal.gdc.cancer.gov/)).
+This section is available only for samples with available *[umccrise](https://github.com/umccr/umccrise) results*

 ### Fusion genes

+Prioritised fusion genes based on [Arriba](https://arriba.readthedocs.io/en/latest/) results and annotated with [FusionGDB](https://ccsm.uth.edu/FusionGDB) database.
 If WGS results from **[umccrise](https://github.com/umccr/umccrise)** are available then fusion genes in the **`Fusion genes`** report section are ordered based on the evidence from genome-based data.
 For more information about gene fusions and methods for their detectecion and visualisation can be found [here](./fusions/README.md).

 #### Prioritisation

 Fusion genes detected in transcriptome data are prioritised based on criteria ranked in the following order:

 1. Involvement of fusion gene(s) **detected in genomic data** (if [Structural variants](#structural-variants) results are available)
+2. **Detected in transcriptome data** by [Arriba](https://arriba.readthedocs.io/en/latest/) tool
-2. Listed as reported fusion event according to [FusionGDB](https://ccsm.uth.edu/FusionGDB/) database
+3. **Reported** fusion event according to [FusionGDB](https://ccsm.uth.edu/FusionGDB/) database
-3. Involvement of highly **abundant transcript(s)** (see [abundant transcripts definition](#abundant-transcripts) section)
-4. Decreasing number of split counts
+4. Decreasing number of **split reads**
-5. Decreasing number of pair counts
+5. Decreasing number of **pair reads**
 6. Involvement of **cancer gene(s)** (see [Cancer genes](#cancer-genes) section)

 #### Filtering